 Next Generation of Aviation Professionals (NGAP) issues are of immediate interest to many stakeholders: airlines, air navigation service providers, airports, manufacturers, training providers, universities, and others.
 Attracting and educating the next generation of aviation professionals also involves working with national and international education and labour stakeholders.
 In order to promote and gain leverage for NGAP among all stakeholders, it is critical to adopt a data-driven approach that justifies the future investment of resources in NGAP initiatives.
 ICAO initially launched the NGAP programme in 2009 to address the forecasted shortage of aviation professionals.

 Due to the importance of NGAP issues, ICAO has determined that it is critical to provide greater support to this work and, as a result, has elevated the NGAP initiative to an ICAO Programme.
-The ICAO NGAP Programme will be incorporated into the ICAO Global Plans, both for safety and air navigation, as well as the ICAO Business Plan and Work Programme.
+The ICAO NGAP Programme has been incorporated into the ICAO Global Plans, both for safety and air navigation, as well as the ICAO Business Plan and Work Programme.

 The NGAP Programme will continue to be supported by a consortium of partner organizations who have identified specific NGAP issues that should be addressed and who are willing to commit resources to support NGAP initiatives.
 ICAO is currently working with stakeholders to develop an Operational Plan for the NGAP Programme.
 Specific objectives for the NGAP Programme Working Groups have been developed and will continue to be updated as work progresses and will be incorporated into the NGAP Programme Operational Plan.

 A global aviation community that has sufficient competent human resources to support a safe, secure and sustainable air transportation system.